x86-64 Assembly

 Implementation patterns, named pitfalls, and the autograder cases that catch them in Assembly coursework.

-Five-stage pipeline (IF / ID / EX / MEM / WB) with hazard detection, forwarding paths, and stall-cycle counting per CS61C labs.
+Five-stage pipeline (IF / ID / EX / MEM / WB) with hazard detection, forwarding paths, and stall-cycle counting in computer architecture labs.

 AArch64 calling convention, NEON SIMD intrinsics, interrupt handlers, and bare-metal memory-mapped IO for microcontroller assignments.